goncalves-carlos/TakeAway-REST-WS/README.md

 ## Technical Information

+This project has three packages.
+Controller, Model and Repository.
+In the directory templates I have all the html files that are used for this project.

 In the login we check if the credentials are correct.
 If so then we look at the userType of the user to see if it is a client or an owner.
 Depending on the type the user will be sent to its correct page.